 Today, membership includes major fixed operators such as BT, Comcast and Time Warner Cable; seven of the top 10 mobile operator groups, and leading technology companies such as Cisco, Microsoft, Huawei Technologies, Google and Intel.
 For a full list of current WBA members, please click here.

-The WBA Board includes AT&T, Boingo Wireless, BT, China Telecom, Cisco Systems, Comcast, Intel, KT Corporation, Liberty Global, NTT DOCOMO, Orange and Ruckus Wireless.
+The WBA Board includes AT&T, Boingo Wireless, BT, Cisco Systems, Comcast, Intel, KT Corporation, Liberty Global, NTT DOCOMO and Orange.

 WBA’s members operators collectively operate more than 25 million hotspots globally, serving 2 billion people, cementing our role in driving consumer and commercial Wi-Fi in to the future.